Stevie Nicks: 1987–1990: Tango in the Night, The Other Side of the Mirror, and Behind the Mask

 In late 1985, Fleetwood Mac began work on Tango in the Night, but due to her promotional schedule for the Rock a Little album and subsequent tour, Nicks was mostly unavailable to work on the album with the band except for a few weeks following her stay at the Betty Ford Center in 1986 (which was the inspiration for the song "Welcome to the Room...Sara").
-She sent the band demos of her songs to work on in her absence.
-The album was released in April 1987 and became the band's second-highest selling album ever, behind Rumours.
+She sent the band demonstrations of her songs to work on in her absence.
+The album was released in April 1987 and became the band's second-highest selling album, behind Rumours.

 Creative differences and unresolved personal issues within the band led Buckingham to quit the group right before their world tour.
 According to bassist John McVie, a "physically ugly" confrontation between Nicks and Buckingham ensued when Nicks angrily challenged Buckingham's decision to leave the band.